mj756/LaravelDashboard/README.md

 ## About

 This is micro architecture laravel app which includes dependency injection,singleton object pattern.Email configuration using Jobs and Queue.
 Scheduled task for sending email, custom error handling and much more.
+The main idea is to optimize the perfomance and maintain standard architecture.
+In controller we only write code related validation no any business logic should be write in controller.
+The DataManager class will handle all database related operation, perform business logic and return data to controller.

 ## Dependency Injection